dwavesystems/dwave-networkx/docs/index.rst

 The D-Wave NetworkX extension has three primary goals:

-* Include graphs and algorithms relevent to working with the D-Wave System.
+* Include graphs and algorithms relevant to working with the D-Wave System.
 * Allow for easy visualization of Chimera-structured graphs.
 * Provide an implementation of some graph theory algorithms that uses the D-Wave System or another binary quadratic model sampler.